cabbibo/enough/README.md

 --> dropped frames that occur between pages *could* be because the camera is jumping back to origin for a single frame!
 --> can see this bug when transfering from tree to together, if you turn page right after reaching last section.
 Shoudl see sol *flash* for a frame
+--> Could be at beginnign of all .addToStartArray( because they have G.camera.position.copy( this.position ) ).
+INVESTIGATE